This type of pain is not only for adults. Approximately 1 in 5 school-age children and adolescents are likely to have them.

 Determining the cause and type of headache can be challenging even for an experienced doctor.

-To develop an accurate diagnosis, the evaluation process should include a very detailed history of the child and parents (who should be associated with their doctors throughout the entire diagnosis and treatment process), a complete physical examination and a complete neurological examination.
+To develop an accurate diagnosis, the evaluation process should include a detailed history of the child and parents (who should be associated with their doctors throughout the entire diagnosis and treatment process), a complete physical examination, and a thorough neurological examination.

 By taking a history, your family doctor or pediatrician will become a detective looking for clues: